iceburg-net/iceburg-ci/README.md

 iCEBURG CI provides a consistent interface to kickoff builds, both locally and on the CI platform.
 > :family: This ensures accessible builds -- even when CI is down!
 Developers can run _exactly_ what the CI platform runs without having to check-in code.

-projects include a compliant `ci/docker-compose.yml` in their repositories. services in this file define what is performed during a step. generally the default steps are represented (e.g. the `build` , `check`, and `test` services exist).
+projects include a compliant `ci/docker-compose.yml`. services in this file define what is performed during a step. generally the default steps are represented (e.g. the `build` , `check`, and `test` services exist).
 > :monorail: This ensures portable builds.
 The compose file works the same across platforms and projects.

-each step provides its own dependencies (such as a specific terraform version or JDK) by referencing a Dockerfile or image in its service definition. published images are recommended to keep things cached and DRY ([iceburgci/step-image:universal](https://github.com/iceburgci/iceburg-ci-docker-images) makes a great choice!).
+each step provides its own dependencies (such as a specific terraform version or JDK) by referencing a Dockerfile or image in its service definition. published images are recommended to keep things cached and DRY (the [iceburgci/step-image:universal](https://github.com/iceburgci/iceburg-ci-docker-images) image makes a great choice!).
 > :package: This ensures self contained  builds.
-Docker and bash become the only requirements for developer and CI machines.
+Docker and bash are now your only requirements.

-iceburg-ci tooling matches requested step(s) to the appropriate docker-compose commands (e.g. `docker-compose run --rm test`) or scripts, while taking care of concurrency concerns, [environment variables](#environment-variables), volume mounts, and cleanup.
+iceburg-ci tooling matches requested step(s) to appropriate commands (e.g. `docker-compose run --rm test`), while taking care of concurrency concerns, [environment variables](#environment-variables), volume mounts, and cleanup.
 > :vertical_traffic_light: This ensures reliably repeatable builds.
-No need to reverse engineer pipelines or port from one DSL to the next.
+Stop reverse engineering and porting pipeline DSLs.

 ## usage

-`bin/ci` (or `iceburg-ci` if system installed) `[step name...]`
+`bin/ci` (or `iceburg-ci` if [system installed](https://github.com/iceburgci/iceburg-ci-downstreamer#as-a-system-tool)) `[step name...]` `[-- arbitrary_cmd]`

-e.x. to run the `larry`, `curly`, and `moe` step:
+e.x. to run the `larry`, `curly`, and `moe` steps:

 ```
 project$ bin/ci larry curly moe